-It used to be that artists had to find a wealthy patron if they wanted to make a steady living, but that’s no longer the case today.
+It used to be that artists had to find a wealthy patron if they wanted to make a steady living, but that’s no longer the case.
 Now creatives can have many patrons who provide smaller amounts of money but who, together, support their endeavors.
-And, for the most part, this new way of making a living is run on donations, by people giving to individual artists simply because they wish to help out.

-Still, artists shouldn’t turn away from asking for donations just because it’s difficult and humbling or because they worry no one will want to support them.
-For one thing, most artists can’t afford to ax a potential income stream.
+Still, artists shouldn’t dismiss donations just because they’re humbling.
+For one thing, most artists can’t afford to axe a potential income stream.
 For another, making it clear just how much you need others is probably the single best thing you can do for your career.

-Over the years I’ve asked for donations through Kickstarter, through the pay-what-you-will feature for my book sales, and, more recently, through Patreon.
+Over the years I’ve asked for donations through Kickstarter, by making my book sales pay-what-you-will, and, more recently, via Patreon.
 Each of these methods has its strengths and each one invites giving in a slightly different way.

 I did a Kickstarter in 2011 to raise money for Crime Against Nature.
 When I launched the fundraiser, I wasn’t even talking publicly about the details of the project yet, but, even though I referred to it simply as Series X, my request for support was met enthusiastically.

-Looking back, I believe this success came from three elements:
+Looking back, this success came from three elements:

-- In return for support, I offered contributors the chance to commission me to do a drawing in marker on paper of an animal of their choosing, like the one shown above.
+- In return for support, I offered contributors the chance to commission me to do a drawing in marker on paper of an animal of their choosing.
 This was my first attempt at making my original art more affordable and it allowed anyone who loved my art to own an original.

 - There was a very specific goal for the giving, which is Kickstarter’s particular strength.
 People know exactly what you will do with the money they donate to you and that may make it seem more worthwhile.

 - I had never asked for that kind of support before, and my guess is that’s why I met my goal in just 80 hours.
-People knew I needed it if I was asking for it and/or they’d been looking for a way to support me for a while but couldn’t afford to purchase a painting.
+People knew I needed it if I was asking for it, and they might even have been looking for a way to support me for a while but couldn’t afford to purchase a painting.

 I started selling books through my site at the end of 2012.
-Some of my books are only available for purchase, either because they contain material whose copyright is owned by Picasso’s estate (as is the case for the Subjective catalog) or because most of their contents are already published elsewhere on my site (as with the Apple Pie book).
-But I provide free versions of all my other books, along with PDF or print versions that can be purchased.
+Some of my books are only available for purchase, either because they contain material whose copyright is owned by Picasso’s estate—as is the case for the Subjective catalog—or because most of their contents are already published elsewhere on my site—as with Apple Pie.
+But I provide free versions of all my other books.

 In February, I started accepting support through Patreon, a service that allows people to set up a gift to me every month.